qnx-ports/build-files/ports/gtsam/README.md

 #Select the home directory to install to (this will install to /data/home/qnxuser)
 TARGET_USER_FOR_INSTALL="qnxuser"

-#Set the prefix you sued when building (if not set, /usr/local)
+#Set the prefix you used when building (if not set, /usr/local)
 PREFIX="/usr/local"

 #Create new directories on the target